cloud-native-toolkit/terraform-gitops-cp-sterling-oms/README.md

 1. Add the Sterling OMS chart to the gitops repo (charts/ibm-oms-ent-prod)

-This module requires DB2 installed in the cluster
+This module requires DB2 installed.

+#### Installation time with breakdowns

+- DB2 installation (Outside of this)
+- DB2 Dataload with creation 1000+ tables, index etc : 2 hour 30 min
+- Plain Vanilla Sterling OMS : 24 min

 ## Software dependencies

 The module depends on the following software components:
 - DB2

 ### DB2 Connection Parameters

 ##### Provide the DB2 information in the variables.tf

-database
+##### database
-  serverName
-  port
-  dbname
+-serverName
+-port
+-dbname
-  user =
+-user =
-  dbvendor = "db2"
+-dbvendor = "db2"
-  datasourceName =  "jdbc/OMDS"
+-datasourceName =  "jdbc/OMDS"
-  systemPool =  true
+-systemPool =  true
-  schema =
+-schema =
-  ssl =  false
+-ssl =  false

 ##### DB2 Data Loading

-If you want to load the Data to DB2, Pls make change
+- If you want to load the Data to DB2, Pls make change

   datasetup_config = {
   loadFactoryData = "install"